-1For instance, if you influence a quantity it will actually change that way.
-Thus the planner would think it possible to bail out a sinking ocean liner with a teaspoon.
+&lt;sup>1For instance, the compiler assumes that if you influence a quantity in a particular direction it will actually change that way.
+Thus the planner would believe that one could bail out a sinking ocean liner with a teaspoon.